 “This entire article is fiction, and for the New York Times to launch a completely false, coordinated character assassination against Mr. Trump on a topic like this is dangerous,” then-campaign senior communications advisor Jason Miller said in the statement at the time.
 “To reach back decades in an attempt to smear Mr. Trump trivializes sexual assault, and it sets a new low for where the media is willing to go in its efforts to determine this election.”

-Crooks announced this month that she is running for a seat in the Ohio state legislature, and she has continued to repeat her accusations against Trump.
-She was recently featured in The Washington Post, prompting Trump to respond on Twitter this week.
+Crooks ran and lost a 2018 bid for a seat in the Ohio state legislature, and during the campaign she continued to repeat her accusations against Trump.
+She was featured in The Washington Post, prompting Trump to respond on Twitter in February 2018.

 "A woman I don’t know and, to the best of my knowledge, never met, is on the FRONT PAGE of the Fake News Washington Post saying I kissed her (for two minutes yet) in the lobby of Trump Tower 12 years ago.
 Never happened!
 Who would do this in a public space with live security cameras running.
 Another False Accusation.
 Why doesn’t @washingtonpost report the story of the women taking money to make up stories about me?
 One had her home mortgage paid off.
 Only @FoxNews so reported...doesn’t fit the Mainstream Media narrative," he wrote in two tweets Tuesday.

-ABC News reached out to the White House Wednesday for any further comment on both Crooks’ claims and the accusations levied by the rest of the women on this list.
+ABC News reached out to the White House in February 2018 for any further comment on both Crooks’ claims and the accusations levied by the rest of the women on this list.
 The White House did not respond.

 Natasha Stoynoff, a writer for People magazine, said Trump inappropriately touched her in 2005 when she was at Mar-a-Lago for an interview timed to coincide with the first anniversary of his marriage to Melania Trump.